Frequently Asked Questions

 No, if you take more than 6 classes and pay for your 7th, there is no refund once you begin.

 Are my tests online?

 All students will be expected to come in person to take state assessments.
 Students in grades 7-12 must make times to come in to take semester and final exams.
-Other exams will be up to teacher discretion whether you must report in person to take.
+Other exams will be up to the teacher's discretion on whether you must report in-person to take.